-Visit Installing CALDERA for installation information.
+Visit Installing Caldera for installation information.

-For getting familiar with the project, visit Getting started, which documents step-by-step guides for the most common use cases of CALDERA, and Basic usage, which documents how to use some of the basic components in core CALDERA.
+For getting familiar with the project, visit Getting started, which documents step-by-step guides for the most common use cases of Caldera, and Basic usage, which documents how to use some of the basic components in core Caldera.
 Visit Learning the terminology for in depth definitions of the terms used throughout the project.

-- Installing CALDERA
+- Installing MITRE Caldera

 - Getting started

 - Learning the terminology